 - Disability supports provided to persons with disabilities to assist them in participating in training/services, obtaining and maintaining employment (including financial supports deemed reasonable by the service provider) and specialized equipment.

 - Accommodations while attending training.

-- Personal protective equipment such as masks, work boots, or gloves, or other equipment required for training or the job.
+- Personal protective equipment, such as masks, work boots, or gloves, or other equipment required for training or the job.

 For participants in self-employment projects, business start-up costs may be included, for example: business cards, the first month of domain hosting, and other reasonable costs incurred while enrolled in training.